 In addition to liabilities, the Statement of Net Position or Balance Sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has four items that qualify for reporting in this category.
-First arises only under a modified accrual basis of accounting and is reported as unavailable revenue - property taxes.
-The second item is related to pensions reported in the Statement of Net Position.
+The District has an item that qualifies for reporting in this category.
+This item is related to pensions reported in the Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability (NYSTRS and NYSERS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
-The third item is related to time restrictions.
-The fourth item is related to OPEB reported in the Statement of Net Position.
-This represents the effect of the net fourth item is related to OPEB reported in the Statement of Net Position.
-This represents the effect of the fourth item is related to OPEB reported in the Statement of Net Position.
-This represents the effect of the fourth item is related to OPEB reported in the Statement of Net Position.
-This represents the effect of the net changes of assumptions or other inputs.